 in the case of indefinite deferrals, OTO are satisfied that the RP has a sufficiently good record keeping system in place to allow him to deliver all returns at a later date should a notice be served on him to do so.

+Top of page

 Application for deferral

 i.
 There is no prescribed form of application for deferral.
 A participator will need to specify the field for which the deferral is requested, the chargeable periods for which deferral is sought, the length of the deferral and the reasons why the deferral is appropriate, and provide confirmation that the necessary records will be kept to enable the participator to submit returns when required.
 Supporting information should be sent to OTO with the application.